 Show Topic

 This show aired on July 2, 2017.
-It was hosted by David Enevoldsen, and co-hosted by Shelley Rosas, an associate from Family Law Guys.
+It was hosted by David Enevoldsen, and co-hosted by attorney Shelley Rosas.
 The two discussed representing yourself in a court proceeding, ensuring that you have a position that makes sense through some objective feedback, ways to ensure that you understand procedurally what will happen in a court case, basics of court etiquette, and how to outline what will happen in a hearing before you walk into the courtroom.
 Note that this is a continuation as part 2 of the show on June 25, 2017.

 Headlines